Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Show Page Contents

-Your motherboard contains all of the basic and important components of your computer .You can play all sorts of games on your PC with a good motherboard.
+Your motherboard contains all of the basic and important components of your computer .You can play all sorts of games on your high end gaming PC with a good motherboard.

 There is a lot that you have to consider before buying a Motherboard for your PC.
-They come in different sizes, application, and formats.
+They come in different sizes, applications, and formats.
 The most common motherboards for desktop PCs are the ATX motherboards by Intel.
-This includes the micro ATX and AT X motherboards.
+This includes the micro ATX and ATX motherboards.
 We will look into these two motherboards, their features and find out the best suited for gaming!